Best Dry Cat Food: Expert Guide to Top-Rated Kibble

 Potential Drawbacks

-• Low Moisture: Contains only 6–10% water, which can impact hydration.
+• Low Moisture: With only 6-10% water, it's not doing much for your cat's hydration.

 Ideal Applications